LYTE-studios/discord-mods-inc/README.md

 ## 🤝 Support

-For support, join our [Discord server](https://discord.gg/your-invite-link) or open an issue.
+For support, please open an issue in the GitHub repository.